vmware-samples/euc-samples/IntelligenceSDK-Samples/AppAnalytics-Sample-App/iOS/README.md

 In order to compile this app the followin requirements are needed:

 1. Xcode 12 and above iOS 8.0
-2. Workspace ONE Intelligence SDK jar file
+2. Workspace ONE Intelligence SDK file
 3. System Configuration Framework and Core Data Framework